cloud-gov/pages-uswds-gatsby/README.md

 _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-Note that when built by Federalist, `npm run federalist` is used instead of the `build` script.
+Note that when built by cloud.gov Pages, `npm run pages` is used instead of the `build` script.

 ## Technologies you should be familiarize yourself with